Skip to main content

 February 3, 2026 · FDA · Class II

-Label lists flour as a sub-ingredient of the shells, and ricotta cheese as a sub-ingredient of the cream but does not declare wheat or milk.
+Label lists semolina and durum flour as sub-ingredients of the pasta, but does not declare wheat

 Read full recall